 - i.
 All other positions will be filled on the shift, utilizing additional firefighters, Driver Engineers, and ride-ups.
 Then if there is not enough staff to fill the light duty opening, it will be filled with a firefighter on mandatory overtime as position-for-position. - ii.
-The scheduling chief or designee Battalion Chief has the ability to allow thirteen (13)seven (7) personnel on prescheduled leave such as vacation, or PTO or Kelly Day.
+The scheduling chief or designee has the ability to allow seven (7) personnel on prescheduled leave such as vacation or PTO.
 Leave requests submitted within 14 days of the requested date will be approved based upon the creation of overtime (per union contract.) - iii.
-The thirteen (13)seven (7) slots will be reviewed by management on a quarterly basis and shall meet with the Union President to discuss the need to reduce allowed pre-scheduled time off to six(6)twelve (12) slots based on budgetary needs.
+The seven (7) slots will be reviewed by management on a quarterly basis and shall meet with the Union President to discuss the need to reduce allowed prescheduled time off to six (6) slots based on budgetary needs.
 Any pre-scheduled time-off that was approved prior to any decision to reduce pre-scheduled time-off shall be honored.